Sign Up for a Blood Drive

 Cancer: You may donate blood if you have had certain types of cancer and have been free of disease for 12 months, or if you have had completely removed skin cancer that required only local treatment.
 You cannot donate if you have had blood related cancers or lymphoma or if it you have had cancer or cancer treatment including surgery, radiation, or chemotherapy within one year.

-Ear Piercing and Tattooing: There is not waiting period if ear piercing is performed by the gun method and no infection occurs.
-You must wait one year after being tattooed or having other body piercing.
+Ear & Body Piercing: There is not a waiting period if ear piercing is performed by the gun method and no infection occurs.
+You must wait one year after having other body piercing.

 Hepatitis: We cannot accept blood from anyone who has had hepatitis after age 10.
 If you have had close contact with someone who has had hepatitis, we must defer your donation for a year.